 7: Klipsch R-14SA Surround Dolby Atmos Speaker

 More Klipsch.
 Pretty, but no longer an active model.
 Replaced with the R-41SA.

 See more about the Klipsch R-14SA Surround Dolby Atmos Speaker

 SVS doesn’t take prisoners so if you like a full sounding smack in your face experience, even with your Dolby height speakers, then these might be your happy place.
 In fact, the whole Prime range of speakers from SVS are sublime.

 These are without a doubt the most versatile Atmos, DTS:X®, Auro-3D® speaker in the range.
 They can be used as up-firing or down-firing speakers depending on where you place them in the room.

-It’s important to note that these are not technically licensed Atmos height speakers but they are still a great choice and worth being in the list, in my opinion.
+It’s important to note that these are not technically licensed Atmos Dolby speakers but they are still a great height speaker choice for Atmos and worth being in the list, in my opinion.

 Two examples below:

 If you buy a pair and wire them correctly then the SVS Prime Elevation can also be bipole or dipole speakers.